the-nayshe-5/the-nayshe-5/README.md

 - 👋 Hi, I’m @the-nayshe-5
-- 👀 I’m interested in Web Development, App Development, Python, or you could just say coding in general ;)
+- 👀 I’m an aspiring Full-Stack Developer.
+However, presently I am taking things step-by-step and starting with Web Development.
-- 🌱 I’m currently learning Web and Android Development.
+- 🌱 I have a fascination with puzzles, art, coding, calligraphy and novels.
-- 💞️ I’m looking to collaborate on web development or App building (iOS or Android).
+- 💞️ I’m looking to collaborate on Web Development.
+I am proficient in HTML, CSS, JavaScript and Node.js.
-- 📫 How to reach me at my mail naysahsheikh05@gmail.com :)
+- 📫 You can reach out to me at my mail naysahsheikh05@gmail.com :)

 <!---
 the-nayshe-5/the-nayshe-5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.